rr-vesp/FairScan/README.md

 ## Privacy

-- All data stay on the device.
-As of today, FairScan doesn't use any access to internet.
+- All data stays on the device.
+As of today, FairScan does not access the internet.
 - Minimal permissions:
   - Camera
   - WRITE_EXTERNAL_STORAGE: only on Android 8 and 9 to save generated PDFs in the Download directory.